SergeyKanzhelev/apmtips/source/_posts/2017-09-21-two-types-of-correlation.markdown

 new TelemetryClient() { InstrumentationKey = SINGLE_INSTRUMENTATION_KEY }.TrackDependency(d);
 ```

-`Frontend` component need to pass global trace id `Context.Operation.Id` and dependency call id `d.Id` to the next component.
-Typically those will be send via http header.
+`Frontend` component needs to pass global trace ID `Context.Operation.Id` and dependency call ID `d.Id` to the next component.
+Typically those identities are sent via http header.

 Component called `API Service` tracks incoming request and instantiates context properties `.Context.Operation.ParentId` and `.Context.Operation.Id` from the incoming request headers.
-These context properties allows to join dependency call from `Frontend` to request in `API Service`.
+These context properties allow to join dependency call from `Frontend` to request in `API Service`.

 In this example `API Service` in turn calls the external API.